-The Crime Scene Unit is staffed by five evidence technicians and one Sergeant.
-These duties are secondary to their normal patrol functions therefore they rotate every five weeks as the on-call technician.
+The Crime Scene Unit is staffed by seven crime scene investigators and one Sergeant.
+These duties are secondary to their normal patrol functions therefore they rotate every seven weeks as the on-call technician.

 Crime scene processing and the collection of physical evidence are very technical and complex in nature.
 These tasks must be done properly to enhance a successful investigation and the prosecution of the offender in a court of law.

-All assigned Evidence Technicians complete a basic forty-hour training course in crime scene processing which is then followed up with various related technical courses.
+All assigned Crime Scene Investigators complete a basic forty-hour training course in crime scene processing which is then followed up with various related technical courses.